Zapper-fi/protocol/docs/api-intro/Human-Readable Transactions.md

 *List Human-readable transactions made using an application, ordered by date, paginated, across chains*

-## Received Tokens
+### `SummaryReceivedTimelineQuery`

-`SummaryTimelineQuery` returns a timeline of events where tokens were received by the address but the address is not the signer of the transaction.
+Returns a timeline of events where tokens were received by the address but the address is not the signer of the transaction.

 ```sh
 query SummaryReceivedTimelineQuery(